biobakery/kneaddata/doc/UserManual.md

                         prefix for all output files
   -o OUTPUT_DIR, --output OUTPUT_DIR
                         where to write all output files --threads THREADS     Maximum number of processes to run.
-Default uses all but one available CPUs
+Default is 1.
   -s {memory,storage}, --strategy {memory,storage}
                         Define operating strategy: 'storage' for IO-heavy or 'memory' for memory-heavy